 Lubricate Your Skin

 Many hikers pre-treat their skin with an anti-friction lubricant like Body Glide which is a mixture of zinc oxide and antiperspirant.
 If you take this route you need to apply Body Glide before your skin is rubbed raw or else it will sting like hell when you apply it.
 Vaseline is also an inexpensive lifesaver and a great fire starter, too

 Protect and Soothe Your Skin

 If you’ve got the chafe, you need the cure.
 I think Zinc Oxide Ointment is by far the best treatment available for chafing.
-It’s the same white cream your mum used to put on your bum when you had diaper rash and is the active ingredient in Desitin, Anti-Monkey-Butt Cream, and Boudreaux’s Butt Paste Diaper Rash Ointment.
+It’s the same white cream your mum used to put on your bum when you had diaper rash and is the active ingredient in Desitin Diaper Rash Cream and Boudreaux’s Butt Paste Diaper Rash Ointment.
 If you put it on at bedtime (be sure to wear some underwear to avoid getting your sleeping bag/quilt dirty) it is a VERY EFFECTIVE cure, and immediately soothes and protects raw areas, healing most overnight.
-Zinc oxide is also the active ingredient in Dermatone Z-cote sun block and is easily carried in a little 0.5 oz tin.
+Zinc oxide is also the active ingredient in Dermatone Z-cote sunblock and is easily carried in a little 0.5 oz tin.
 It doesn’t take much to make you feel better.

 Don’t Tuck in your Shirt

 If you’re wearing a backpack in summer, you are going to be sweating.
 That sweat is going to drip down your back and soak your underwear if you tuck your hiking shirt into your pants.
 So don’t tuck your shirt into your hiking pants.
 This works very well and will keep your crack drier.